Seventh-day Adventist interfaith relations: Relationship with other religions

+They adhere to the official emblem, but without the cross, among other characteristics, with emphasis on presentations without mentioning the "Trinity," following the historical teachings of the church.
+And see also about James White: "[...]
+Trinity which does away the personality of God, and his Son [...]"
+(1855).
+The "Part of a series on Adventism" also shows regarding non-following of the Trinity ("[...] the very first manifested act of YHWH was the creation of his son Yehoshua [...]" etc.; furthermore, these same believers demonstrate this:" '[...]
+God was manifest in the flesh, [...]'
+1Ti 3:16."; and they explain the Adventist view on this).
+At this point it is necessary to say that one name was being confirmed by the president of UPASD and by the SALT rector, now WJAFC director, they having remained as witnesses of Yehoshua/Yehôšûa‘, focusing on Hebrew/Yehoshua's witnesses; this is in addition to what was seen with Andrews University, including "יְהוֹשֻׁ֧עַ"/"Y'hoshua", and Jehoshua with SDA, including "Yehoshua‘" too (this even agrees with Hebrew manuscript, about "יְהוֹשֻׁ֨עַ", and with indication of the old pronunciation "Yahōshû", by Anchor Bible Series, when speaking of the word Jesus; Talshir shows: "יהושוע", "yəhōšuʿ", among others; observed in cuneiform: "ia-ḫu-ú-šu-ú = Yāḫû-šūˁ"/"𒄿𒀀 𒄷 𒌑 𒋗 𒌑" – and one publication from The Times of Israel shows on Notes, by writer of an etymological dictionary of Biblical Hebrew: "71 – Joshua (יהושע – Y’HoShu\a)[...].
+From: Ya [...] + HoShu\a (הושוע) [...]").
+This is the Seventh-day Adventist Messianic synagogue – later named "בית בני ציון"/"Beth B’nei Tsion" (BBT) and others names (see also: Adventist food factory has certification from rabbis from the american Orthodox Union – in addition to the well-known acceptance of Messianic synagogues by a Reform Jewish wing).

 Relationship with Islam

 See "New Directions in Adventist—Muslim Relations", a Spectrum interview with Global Center for Adventist-Muslim Relations director Jerald Whitehouse.
 See also.

 Samir Selmanovic, the pastor of Church of the Advent Hope in New York City, was honored by the group Muslims Against Terrorism for his assistance following the September 11, 2001 attacks, including holding a Christian-Muslim discussion at the peak of tensions.

 Relationship with non-religious organizations

 As of 2009, the Adventist church was exploring the possibility of forming a partnership with the World Health Organization (WHO).
 According to one report, "While the WHO has previously partnered with other faith-based organisations, this would be the first time it could extend its official relations to a church denomination."

 Publications

 Ministry magazine is sent to over twice as many non-Adventists as Adventists.

 Shabbat Shalom calls itself "The Journal of Jewish-Christian Reconciliation".